Dxanth/learning-git/README.md

-# learning-git
+# Git and Github course
-this repo was used to learn git from amigoscode
+##This repo was used to learn git from amigoscode